-OBJECTIVE 1: Participate as active members in community forums, employer/job fairs, regional Chamber of Commerce meetings, Statewide Human Resource Management events, and Transition events.
+OBJECTIVE 1: Participate as active members in community forums, employer/job fairs, regional Chamber of Commerce meetings, Statewide Human Resource Management events, and

-- 1. Collaborate with the four Regional Transition Centers and Department of Behavioral Healthcare, Developmental Disabilities, and Hospitals (BHDDH) to present an Introduction to State Services to each public, private and alternative high school statewide to ensure consistent messaging occurs for schools, LEAs, and families on ORS services. - 2.
-ORS will conduct a monthly orientation to VR services in English and Spanish in order to increase referrals and applications for services and will explore providing orientations at the American job centers.
+Transition events.
+ORS will utilize the strategies below to measure progress towards this objective and report progress Collaborate with the four Regional Transition Centers and Department of Behavioral Healthcare, Developmental Disabilities, and Hospitals (BHDDH) to present an Introduction to State Services to each public, private and alternative high school statewide to ensure consistent messaging occurs for schools, LEAs, and families on ORS services.

-- 3. Collaborate, facilitate, and participate monthly with Sherlock Center and BHDDH on BH and DD Supported Employment Council meetings to increase knowledge base of providers and CRPs who offer SE. - 4.
-Explore technical assistance from VRTAC-QM on how better to market ORS services to the public. - 5.
-Develop video content/presentations regarding transition, general VR, SE, Pre-ETS, etc, and post on ORS website. - 6.
-Develop an electronic "Introduction to ORS Transition Services" that will consist of necessary information about ORS and scope of services, including the Transition fact sheet, benefits counseling FAQ, and an introductory video; these materials could be customized to the individual VR Counselor and the students/districts they are working with. - 7.
-Increase ORS on-line presence via LinkedIN, Work without Limits, Indeed, Facebook and other social media. - 8.
-Present on ORS services at Developmental Disabilities Council meetings, Rhode Island Chapter of the Association for People Supporting Employment First (RIAPSE) and Rhode Island Rehabilitation Association (RIRA) events. - 9.
-Conduct Liaison responsibilities training to staff. - 10.
+- 1. ORS will conduct a monthly orientation to VR services in English and Spanish in order to increase referrals and applications for services and will explore providing orientations at the American job centers. - 2.
+Collaborate, facilitate, and participate quarterly with Sherlock Center and BHDDH on BH and DD Supported Employment Council meetings to increase knowledge base of providers and CRPs who offer Supported Employment. - 3.
+Explore technical assistance from VRTAC-QM on how better to market ORS services to the public. - 4.
+Develop video content/presentations regarding transition, general VR, SE, Pre-ETS, etc, and post on ORS website. - 5.
+Develop an electronic "Introduction to ORS Transition Services" that will consist of necessary information about ORS and scope of services, including the Transition fact sheet, benefits counseling FAQ, and an introductory video; these materials could be customized to the individual VR Counselor and the students/districts they are working with. - 6.
+Increase ORS on-line presence via LinkedIN, Work without Limits, Indeed, Facebook and other social media. - 7.
+Present on ORS services at Developmental Disabilities Council meetings, Rhode Island Chapter of the Association for People Supporting Employment First (RIAPSE) and Rhode Island Rehabilitation Association (RIRA) events. - 8.
+Conduct Liaison responsibilities training to staff. - 9.
 Outreach to provider agencies and rehabilitation centers that have not referred in past two years to coordinate service orientation/presentation to staff and consumers.